Debunking The Myths Of Becoming a Private Pay Therapist

 Myth 4: The Paperwork and Process for Clients’ Out-of-Network Therapist Benefits Is Overwhelming and Too Confusing

-Truth: It doesn’t have to be overwhelming at all – there are many resources available now that help make this process easy to navigate.
+Truth: It doesn’t have to be overwhelming at all.
+There are many resources available now that help make this process easy to navigate.

 Once you’ve figured out your process for superbills, it’ll only take moments of your time.

 With these clients, you can either provide them a superbill, or file claims for them as a courtesy.
-Superbills are basically itemized receipts for the service handed directly to the client, and the best part is that they handle the claim themselves.
+Superbills are itemized receipts for the service, handed directly to the client.
+The best part is that they handle the claim themselves.
 You don’t need to interact with the insurance company at all.
+To make it even easier, we have a superbill template here you can customize for your practice.

 Myth 5: Private Pay Therapists Don’t Appear Credible